radeonxray/DB-Assignment4/README.md

 ### Setup Guide

-Setup VM, Vagrant and Docker
+Setup VM, Vagrant and Docker, [you can read my original guide on how to setup VM, Vagrant and Docker from Assignment 2 here](https://github.com/radeonxray/DB-Assignment2)

 *Please note the IP address you've selected for your Vagrant-setup, because you will need this later!
 Default its 192.168.33.10*

 Download and install the latest version of [Mysql WorkBench](https://dev.mysql.com/downloads/workbench/), which we will be using later to inspect the Database.